 “Look, the guy missed weight, right?
 And his team said he might retire one day.
 2+2= he’s sick.
 I don’t need to have proof, for fuck’s sake.
 It’s a RUMOR!
 Do you know what a rumor is?
 By definition it isn’t confirmed and, come on, everyone knows rumors aren’t true.
 What am I, a doctor?
 A journalist?
 There are only so many hours in a day and I have a slide show of celebrities who are strung out on drugs to produce.
 I have to go out, find photos of people before they put on their makeup, and convince people they’re actually at rehab.”

-At press time, James had been seen trying to convince a desperate Instagram Girl to claim she was carrying a fighter’s baby, conceived before said fighter later beat her.
+At press time, Christian had been seen trying to convince a desperate Instagram Girl to claim she was carrying a fighter’s baby, conceived before said fighter later beat her.